19 March 2018

 A counterargument might be that the supply of cryptocurrencies is limited by costly mining and may have a fixed asymptote — just like gold.
 As to the former, sunk cost should not affect the value of assets, but the limit to supply is more relevant.

-However, that is only an advantage if the alternative is unstable fiat currency.
-In countries with credible and well-managed central banks, the ability to adjust the supply of money to meet the needs of the economy is highly valuable, as discussed above.
+However, that is only an advantage if the alternative is unstable fiat currency, and does not apply to countries with credible and well-managed central banks.

 Most central banks are actively studying cryptocurrencies and have even considered issuing their own.
 See for example the Bank of England and the more academic BIS paper “Central bank cryptocurrencies” by Morten Bech and Rodney Garratt.